Elena Tsagrinou: 2018–present: Solo career and Eurovision Song Contest

 On 2 November 2019, her third solo song was released, entitled "Logia" with lyrics and music by Leonidas Sozos.
 Also, in the same month, she started live appearances at BOX Athens with Melisses, Tamta & Matina Zara for the 2019–2020 season.
 In July 2020 she released her fourth solo song entitled "Amore" and a collaboration with Mike, entitled "Pare Me Agkalia".
 Also, in the summer of the same year, she performed at the nightclub Posidonio Music Hall with Panos Kiamos, Anastasios Rammos and Tania Karra.

 On 25 November 2020, it was announced that she will represent Cyprus at the Eurovision Song Contest 2021, in Rotterdam, the Netherlands, with the song "El Diablo".
 The song place 16th out of 26 countries in the Grand Final.

+In 2022, Tsagrinou released five songs: "Epafi" (with DJ Stephan), "Mykonos & Santorini", "Pes", "Ypoptevomai" (with DJ Stephan) and "Dali" (with OGE and MG).

+In 2023, Tsagrinou released five songs: "Eleipes" (with DJ Stephan), "Pretty Girl" (with DJ Stephan and Blanco), "Gyrise?", "Sokolata Pagoto" and "Erotas".
+She also performed live at the nightclub BODEGA Live Experience, together with Sakis Arseniou, Christina Salti and Giorgos Veros.

+In 2024, Tsagrinou released her first studio album (titled "ELENA" - produced by DJ Stephan and Nore Pierre) with ten songs: "Eisai Pantou", "Skyli", "Ftais", "Horisa", "No-Nooo", "Den Exeis Kardia", "Thima", "Eimaste Ena", "Logia Logia" and "Fotia".
+She also released five singles: "Misi Kardia" (with DJ Stephan), "S' Exo Kanei Theo", "Amartolo", "Adynamia" (with DJ Stephan) and "Psemata".

+In 2025, Tsagrinou released the single "Social Media" (with Katerina Stikoudi) and the collab "Reggaeton" (with DJ Stephan on his album "Summer Love").
+She also performed live at the nightclub Agioneri Panormou and at The Pre-Party Eurovision Edition, which took place in Malta, as a former representative of Cyprus.
+During the winter season 2025-26, Tsagrinou performed live at the nightclub Athinaia, together with Lefteris Pantazis, Angela Dimitriou, Aris Petrakis, Thanos Lambrou and Maria Pasalidou.